top of page

 Link to Performance Images:

-2017 THE WAY WE WORKED, Smithsonian traveling exhibition about the history of Labor in the US.
-Included curated contemporary work by Mierle Laderman Ukeles, Cat Mazza and Curtis Woody. *Co-curated with Director of Galleries, Elizabeth Kauffman
+THE WAY WE WORKED, Smithsonian traveling exhibition about the history of Labor in the US.
+Included curated contemporary work by Mierle Laderman Ukeles, Cat Mazza and Curtis Woody. *Co-curated with Elizabeth Kauffman

 Link to Opening Images: